exercism/go/exercises/concept/need-for-speed/.meta/design.md

 - `numbers`
 - `conditionals-if`

-## Notes
+## Analyzer

-- A for-loop can be used in this exercise, however it might not have been teached yet
+- A for-loop can be used in this exercise in the `CanFinish` function, however it might not have been taught yet
 - If a for-loop was used, it is encouraged to explore a different approach and might be suggested so by the analyzer